jtucker1972/XBMC-TVTime/Readme.txt

-TVTimefor XBMC
+TVTime for XBMC

 -----------
 What is it?
 -----------
-    It's a modification of the pseudoTV script created by Jason Anderson.
+    TV Time is a major modification of the pseudoTV script created by Jason Anderson.
 It's channel-surfing for your media center.
-Never again will you have to actually pick what you want to watch.
+Never again will you have to actually pick what you want to watch or listen to.
 Use an electronic program guide (EPG) to view what's on or select a show to watch.
 This script will let you create your own channels and, you know, watch them.
 Doesn't actually sound useful when I have to write it in a readme.
 Eh, try it and decide if it works for you.

-TVTime adds a new channel management system to make adding new channels as simple as enabling it in the add-on settings.
-The new channel management system can automatically import your existing Channel_x files located in the video and mixed playlist folder allowing users to use previous channel configuration and/or the new system.

 --------
 Features